‘Rick And Morty’ Season 3 Footage Surfaces, What We Know So Far

 As previous Inquisitr coverage indicates, it looks like Rick has managed to escape the prison he was in at the end of the second season.
 The video appears to list itself as Episode 6 of the third season in the production code as seen in the upper left-hand corner of the clip.

-So, there may yet be closure given to fans as to how Rick managed to break out, which may be discovered in earlier (as-yet-unseen) season 3 episodes.
+So, there may yet be closure given to fans as to how Rick managed to break out, which may be discovered in earlier (as-yet-unseen) Season 3 episodes.

 San Diego Comic-Con this spring had another rough clip (with similar unfinished animation) revealing yet another unique and bizarre situation Rick would encounter in Season 3.
 In this upcoming episode, Rick and been shrunk down and had literally been turned into a pickle, now living without arms or legs.
 The clip shows Rick improvising scavenged insect legs into limbs, using those, along with quick intuition, to viciously defeat a threatening pack of rats.
 Since being posted, it has gained over 2 million views.
 Another warning — the violence here may be a bit graphic for some viewers.

-Here is that clip:
+Here is that clip.

 Fans Hope Season 3 Will Resolve Cliffhanger Ending

 As noted above, the second season of Rick and Morty ended on a cliffhanger with potentially huge implications for the future of the show’s characters.
-Hunted down by the Galactic Federation for a history of rebellion, Rick turns himself in to the authorities so his family would not have to live like fugitives.
-It was an ending outside the often cynical tone of the show, and left the storyline totally unresolved at the end of the episode.
+Hunted down by the Galactic Federation for a history of rebellion, Rick turns himself into the authorities so his family would not have to live like fugitives.
+It was an ending outside the often cynical tone of the show and left the storyline totally unresolved at the end of the episode.
 It has left many fans waiting anxiously for the third season, with one of the last images of season two being Rick, defeated and helpless, stuck in a maximum-security prison somewhere in space.

-Staff writer Ryan Ridley defended the drama of the Season 2 ending back in July at a Rick and Morty panel at the San Diego Comic Con.
+Staff writer Ryan Ridley defended the drama of the Season 2 ending back in July at a Rick and Morty panel at the San Diego Comic-Con.
 He felt it was an earned outcome for Rick’s prior reckless actions.

 “I think that in Season 2, it became clear that Rick needed to suffer some consequences for his actions and behavior.
 I remember thinking, ‘It would be cool to see it.’
 We’ve teased this idea of this [Galactic] Federation, and we’ve known Rick has hated the government since Season 1.
 What would it be like if he actually had to pay the price for all his ‘hatred of the government.’
 It was kinda nice to see this character who has had all the power in the multiverse — sitting in this prison cell… It’s a good way to end a season after all that.”

 Months later, at October 2016’s New York Comic Con, fans could pose for photos in a life-scale recreation of the sci-fi prison cell, alongside Rick himself.
-Clearly, Rick and Morty was not above using the angst from the season 2 finale for humor.
+Clearly, Rick and Morty was not above using the angst from the Season 2 finale for humor.

 Later that month, at a panel for Stan Lee’s “Comikaze Los Angeles Comic Con 2016,” series co-creator Justin Roiland kept up the gentle teasing, asking the audience about how it might end – and that he wouldn’t give anything away.